CanSecWest: Security Masters Dojo Vancouver

 PREREQUISITE WARNING Each class has prerequisites for software loads and a laptop is mandatory.
 These individual class guides will list material the students are expected have knowledge about coming in and software tools that need to be pre-installed before attending so you get the maximum benefit from the focused intermediate or advanced level course.
 Please pay particular attention to the prerequisites, as the material listed there will not be reviewed in the courses, and will be necessary to get the maximum benefit out of these educational programs.

 For the lab exercises we will use Scapy, Dynamips and Wireshark.
 You have to bring your own laptop, running Linux (native or virtualized).
 Make sure the operating system is working properly especially the network component if you run it inside a VM.
 You don't have to pre-install the tools.
-We won't have the time to debug VM or network issues.
-Make sure you have admin rights or the rights to run the tools and change settings on your computer.
+As we won't have time to debug VM or network issues, a free USB key containing a bootable Linux as well as the dojo material will be distributed to students.

 IPv6 with Scapy is not fully supported on Win32 and has been tested only in very limited manner on *BSD/MacOs.
 We will not be able to debug during the dojo.